patrick95350/ai-reading-list/index.md

 * [Representation of Libraries in Artificial Intelligence Regulations and Implications for Ethics and Practice](https://www.tandfonline.com/doi/full/10.1080/24750158.2022.2101911) by Fiona Bradley *Journal of the Australian Library and Information Association* (Aug-22)
 * [The Ethics of AI for Information Professionals: Eight Scenarios](https://www.tandfonline.com/doi/full/10.1080/24750158.2022.2084885) by Andrew Cox *Journal of the Australian Library and Information Association* (Jun-22)
-* [Executive Order N-12-23](https://www.gov.ca.gov/wp-content/uploads/2023/09/AI-EO-No.12-_-GGN-Signed.pdf) by Governor Gavin Newsom *Office of the Governor of the State of California* (Sep-23)
 * [Ethical Framework for Artificial Intelligence and Digital Technologies](https://www.sciencedirect.com/science/article/abs/pii/S0268401221001262) by Mona Ashok, et al *Journal of Information Management* (Feb-22)
-* [AI Executive  Order: Human Readable Edition](https://heystacks.com/doc/1381/ai-eo-human-readable-edition-view-only) by President Joseph Biden *The White House* (Oct-23)
 * [Should We Trust a Black Box to Safeguard Human Rights?
 A Comparative Analysis of AI Governance](https://escholarship.org/uc/item/1k39n4t9) by "Scott J. Shackelford, et al *UCLA Journal of International Law and Foreign Affairs* (Spring 2022)
 * [Universal Guidelines for Artificial Intelligence](https://archive.epic.org/international/AIGuidleinesDRAFT20180910.pdf) by *The Public Voice* (Oct-18)
+* [The uselessness of AI ethics](https://link.springer.com/article/10.1007/s43681-022-00209-w) by Luke Munn *AI and Ethics* (Aug-22)
 * [Recommendation on the Ethics of Artificial Intelligence](https://www.unesco.org/en/articles/recommendation-ethics-artificial-intelligence) by *UNESCO* (May-23)
 * [Recommendation of the Council on OECD Legal Instruments Artificial Intelligence](https://legalinstruments.oecd.org/en/instruments/OECD-LEGAL-0449) by *OECD* (Jul-23)
+* [AI Executive  Order: Human Readable Edition](https://heystacks.com/doc/1381/ai-eo-human-readable-edition-view-only) by President Joseph Biden *The White House* (Oct-23)
+* [Executive Order N-12-23](https://www.gov.ca.gov/wp-content/uploads/2023/09/AI-EO-No.12-_-GGN-Signed.pdf) by Governor Gavin Newsom *Office of the Governor of the State of California* (Sep-23)
 * [The New York City Artificial Intelligence Action Plan](https://www.nyc.gov/assets/oti/downloads/pdf/reports/artificial-intelligence-action-plan.pdf) by *City of New York* (Oct-23)

 <a name="libraries" />